-Something happens and all of a sudden, your iPhone is disabled.
+Something happens all of a sudden, your iPhone is disabled when you forget the password or upgrade to iOS 11.
 You can’t use it or even access any of the data on it. while this is a nightmare situation for anyone, you should know that it can be fixed.
 The only problem is that there is only one way to re-enable the device.
 The only way to get into a device that has been disabled is to erase it first.

 This means that all of the data you had on the device that was not available on an iTunes or iCloud back up file will be deleted.
 In this article, we are going to share with you three different ways you can erase and recover data from a disabled iPhone.